FugiTech/google-meet-grid-view/README.md

 ## Privacy Policy

-This extension does not track any user data, and therefore does not have a detailed privacy policy.
-If this is insufficient please email fugiman47+grid-view-extension@gmail.com
+This extension does not track any user data.
+There is no detailed privacy policy as there is nothing to explain.
+Your data can not be stored, as it does not exist.
+Your data can not be shared, as it does not exist.
+Your data can not be sold, as it does not exist.

+If this is insufficient please email fugiman47+grid-view-extension@gmail.com .
+Please note that I do not have a scanner and therefore can't sign physical documents.

 ## License